AgoraIO-Community/TelemedicineHack/README.md

 4. Execute "npm install" command  in the terminal- this will download the all the neccesary  node modules.

-5. Execute "npm start" command - this will start the development server
+5. Execute "npm start" command in the terminal - this will start the development server

 ## WebApp (Web Application)

 This application is present [here](/WebApp/).
-I have used my App ID in this APK.

 If you want to build the application yourself follow the below steps: